jafaryor/algorithms-and-data-structures/src/data-structures/priority-queue/readme.md

 There are two types of Priority Queues: _Min Priority Queue_ and _Max Priority Queue_.
 Thus, a max-priority queue returns the element with the maximum key first whereas, a min-priority queue returns the element with the smallest key first.

+### Priority Queue vs Heap
+A priority queue is an abstract data type.
+We do not specify the implementation when it is abstract.
+You could implement a PriorityQueue with an unsorted array if you wanted to.
+Would it be the most efficient way to implement it?
+No, but it would still be a priority queue.
+It just so happens that a heap is a very good data structure to implement a priority queue

+A binary heap is not an abstract data type; it is an actual implementation of a data structure.

 ### Applications
 * Bandwidth management